 Florida City is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 12,122 people and two constituent neighborhoods, Florida City is the 192nd largest community in Florida.
+With a population of 12,644 people and four constituent neighborhoods, Florida City is the 186th largest community in Florida.

-Florida City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Florida City is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Florida City in 2010 was $8,480, which is low income relative to Florida and the nation.
-This equates to an annual income of $33,920 for a family of four.
-Florida City also has one of the higher rates of people living in poverty in the nation, with 48.72% of its population below the federal poverty line.
+The per capita income in Florida City in 2018 was $14,514, which is low income relative to Florida and the nation.
+This equates to an annual income of $58,056 for a family of four.
+However, Florida City contains both very wealthy and poor people as well.
+Florida City also has one of the higher rates of people living in poverty in the nation, with 31.91% of its population below the federal poverty line.

 Florida City is an extremely ethnically-diverse city.
 The people who call Florida City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florida City residents report their race to be Black or African-American, followed by White.
 Florida City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 43.64% of the city’s residents.
-Important ancestries of people in Florida City include Jamaican, English, Bahamian, and Irish.
+People of Hispanic or Latino origin account for 48.68% of the city’s residents.
+Important ancestries of people in Florida City include Haitian, German, Bahamian, Jamaican, and Turkish.

-The most common language spoken in Florida City is English.
-Other important languages spoken here include Spanish and French Creole.
+The most common language spoken in Florida City is Spanish.
+Other important languages spoken here include English and French Creole.